Hellinho85/HW8-Collections/README.md

 Collections Ex
 Homework no.8 - Gjorgji Kongulovski SG1

-Create a list that will have 20 students;

 Create a class Person that will have 4 properties (FirstName, LastName, Age, Gender-that will be enumeration).
 The person class should have a virtual method GetInfo that will print the information of that person.